-In collaboration with the Office of Public Health Studies, the Global Environmental Science (GES) program offers a combined Bachelor of Science in Global Environmental Science and Master of Public Health, Epidemiology Emphasis (MPH) pathway that helps students earn both degrees in five years.
+In collaboration with the Office of Public Health Studies, the Global Environmental Science (GES) program offers a combined Bachelor of Science in Global Environmental Science and Master of Public Health, Epidemiology Emphasis (MPH) pathway that helps students earn both degrees in an accelerated timeframe.
 This pathway allows GES students to earn eleven (11) graduate-level credits that apply to the MPH degree, in addition to the nine (9) upper-division credits that will be double-counted towards both GES and MPH degrees in their senior year.
 Once in the MPH program, after graduating with their GES BS degree, students take the remaining 22 credits necessary to complete the MPH degree.

 BAM pathway guidelines:

 - Minimum Credits: A minimum of 153 credits total is required for both degrees, including 42 credits of MPH degree coursework (inclusive of thesis or capstone credits).